Storm Center > Entergy Arkansas Work Crews Continuing to Restore Power Due to Easter Sunday Storms

 • Download our app for your smartphone at http://entergy.com/app.

 • Sign up for text alerts.
-From your cellphone, text R-E-G to 368374.
+From your cell phone, text R-E-G to 368374.

 • Visit the Entergy Storm Center website and our View Outages